 - Careful with the wheels! – Axles may be polished, but may not be machined, reduced in diameter more than 1 % of their original diameter, or plated or permanently coated with any finish.
 The heads on the axles may not be modified or reduced except to remove flashing or to polish.
 Reshaping, tapering, grooving, or otherwise modifying the axles will disqualify the car.
 No “PineCar” axles will be accepted.

 There are tons of web sites, YouTube Videos, books, and other resources on building winning cars… feel free to explore them.
-Not all packs have the same rules, so be sure to follow our rules.
-Below are videos we liked – let us know if you find a good one (or make one!) that we should add to this list.
+Below are some articles / videos we liked – let us know if you find a good one (or make one!) that we should add to this list.
+Again, keep in mind not all packs have the same rules, so be sure to follow our rules.

-- EASY Pinewood Derby Car WINS using Science!!! (but note! modified wheels are not allowed for Pack 83)
+- EASY Pinewood Derby Car WINS using Science!!! – YouTube (but note! modified wheels are not allowed for Pack 83)

 Here is what the pro’s recommend…